 Compulsory Assignments and Attendance

 Regular attendance at the lectures and exercises, including presentation of own solutions and scientific papers.
-Must have attended the written mid-term exam.
+Must have attended the written mid-term exam and taken part in the student presentation in order to take the final exam.
 (Valid for two semesters, including the semester the mandatory activities are approved.)

 Forms of Assessment